TranAnh0508/AnhTran_TAdashboard_Aug/README.md

 5. Make sure the browser is on the correct version (updated if the version is too old)
 6. Run tests by commandline or using UI

-### How to get the results
+## How to get the results
 1. Run tests by commandline or using UI
+2. After running the program, point to the current project (e.g. E:\Logigear\SELENIUM 2\TranAnh_Sele2_Aug\AnhTran_TAdashboard_Aug>)
-2. Enter '''allure serve allure-results''' into the Terminal and then press Enter
+3. Enter '''allure serve allure-results''' into the Terminal and then press Enter
-3. You should see the results like this:
+4. You should see the results like this:
    ![allure_results_samp![](C:\Users\OS\OneDrive - Danang University of Technology\Pictures\Screenshots\Screenshot 2024-10-01 225405.png)le.png](E:\Logigear\SELENIUM 2\TranAnh_Sele2_Aug\AnhTran_TAdashboard_Aug\src\main\resources\img.png)
-4. You can visit this website to get more information
+5. You can visit the result website to get more information

 ### The features are applied
 + Github: Gitflow